A passion for learning

 An interpreted language can’t be more performant than an interpreted one!
 You can’t even do multithreading in JavaScript!

-Well actually, with its non-blocking event-loop based I/O model and Google’s V8 engine under the hood, Node.js is a runtime that offers plenty of performance, and it keeps getting better.
+Well actually, with its non-blocking event-loop based I/O model and Google’s V8 engine under the hood, Node.js is a runtime that offers plenty of performance for many workloads, and it keeps getting better.

-There is no denying compiled languages will always have an edge in terms of performance.
-Still many big companies have adopted Node.js for some part of their backend.
-There simply are times where the trade between raw power and productivity is a fantastic deal.
+There is no denying compiled languages will always have an edge in terms of performance, but handling concurrency is not something every language does well.
+Many big companies have adopted Node.js for some part of their backend.
+Also, there simply are times where the tradeoff between raw power and productivity is a fantastic deal.

 React

-After a few small website projects using plain HTML, then EJS and Express, I felt the need to learn a more modern and structured approach.
-I went for React, the cool kid on the block, which I found very compelling due to its ability to be used in both web and mobile development.
+After a few small website projects using plain HTML, then EJS as templating and Express as backend, I felt the need to learn a more modern, component-oriented approach.
+I chose React for this first introduction, which I found very compelling due to its ability to be used in both web and mobile development.

 Next.js